 - Only people aged 18 or over can legally purchase fireworks.

 - Always supervise children around fireworks and sparklers

 - Keep pets indoors

 - Never go back to a lit firework

 - Never throw fireworks

-For further advice and information visit:
+For further advice visit:

 - Safer Fireworks RoSPA’s site to make sure your firework parties are safe and fun.

 - H&SE Guide to Safety for Firework Display Organisers.

 - Fire Service site – fireworks, follow links to bonfires and barbecues.